-- 3.16 A utilities assessment has confirmed that no utility services or infrastructure cross the site (above or below ground) but a range of service connections exist close to the site boundary. - Electricity: There is no EDF cabling within the site.
+- 3.22 A utilities assessment has confirmed that no utility services or infrastructure cross the site (above or below ground) but a range of service connections exist close to the site boundary. - Electricity: There is no EDF cabling within the site.
 There is an existing high voltage cable in the Link Road to the south of the site as well as a low voltage cable in the residential roads in Grovehill.
-However there appears to be no significant issues involved in establishing an electricity supply to the site.
+However there appear to be no significant issues involved in establishing an electricity supply to the site. - Gas: There are no Transco mains or associated apparatus within the site.
+However there is a low pressure main to the east of the site and a low pressure main in the carriageway of Marlborough Rise.
+Gas connections can be provided to the site. - Water: Thames Water and Veolia have water mains and associated apparatus on the boundary of the site.
+Foul and surface water sewers run along the southern and eastern boundaries of the site. - Telecommunications: There are no BT mains or apparatus within the site however, there are to the south of the site.
+An underground network exists in the east side of Grovehill.
+However this is not envisaged as a constraint to development.